dbowden/dbowden.github.io/_pages/home.md

 permalink: /
 ---

-I am a data scientist with a background in quantitative social science.
+I am a quantitative social scientist interested in applying my skills to a variety of problems.
 I earned my PhD in Political Science at the University of Illinois, Urbana-Champaign in December, 2017 and am currently a postdoctoral lecturer at the University of Pennsylvania.

 I am proficient in Python, R, and SQL.
 I have experience with a variety of analytical techniques including machine learning regression and classification (Random Forest, SVM, XGBoost), natural language processing, causal inference, geospatial analysis, multilevel models, survival analysis, and survey research.